Race Differences in Intelligence: An Evolutionary Analysis, by Richard Lynn (Augusta, GA: Washington Summit, 2006)

 (2) That surviving in challenging environments does not require the level of intelligence that Lynn’s ‘Cold Winters Theory’ supposes.

 Besides Eskimos, another potential test case for ‘Cold Winters Theory’ are the Sámi (or Lapps) of Northern Scandinavia.
-Like Eskimos, they have inhabited an extremely cold, northern environment for many generations and are genetically quite distinct from other populations.
+Like Eskimos, they have inhabited an extremely cold, northern environment for many generations and are genetically, and morphologically, quite distinct from other populations.
 Also, again like Eskimos, they maintained a foraging lifestyle until modern times.
+However, unlike other cold-adapted populations, the Sámi have, according to Carleton Coon, “very small heads” and hence presumably not especially large brains, though he also reports that their head-size is actually large in proportion to body-size.
+(The Races of Europe: p266; p303).
 According to Armstrong et al (2014), the only study of Sámi cognitive ability of which I am aware, the average IQ of the Sámi is almost identical to that of neighbouring populations of Finns (about 101).

 Lynn gives the same explanation for the relatively lower recorded IQs of Mongolians, as compared to other East Asians (p240).